 For the next five minutes of your life, you are going to embark on a newfound love affair with your own body.
 Whether short or tall, bulky or small, encased by glowing honey-hued flesh or pale and covered in bumps, you are a miraculous entity.

-If you stand before your reflection in the mirror each morning and declare how old, fat or disgusting you are getting, you cannot expect to live in a happy and cooperative body.
-Your body is highly intelligent, and it is listening to the messages you are communicating to it.
+If you stand before your reflection in the mirror each morning and declare how “old,” “fat” or “disgusting” you think you are, you cannot expect to live inside of a happy and cooperative body.
+Your body is highly intelligent, and it is listening to the messages you are feeding it.

 Let’s say you had a boss who incessantly bombarded you with criticism day after day.
 Nothing you ever did was good enough, fast enough, efficient enough.
-Eventually, you would feel hopeless and and lose any shred of desire to attempt to perform your job well, wouldn’t you?
-But then consider teachers, coaches, mentors or bosses of your past who supported your efforts and uniqueness.
-They may have filled you up with so much praise, gratitude and support that you began to blossom and flourish.
-You likely advanced your skills as a result of the support and appreciation they gave to you.
+Eventually, you would lose every shred of desire to perform your job well.
+You would learn that your efforts always drove you straight into dead end zone.
+But if you consider teachers, coaches, mentors or bosses of your past who applauded your efforts and embraced your uniqueness, you can probably call upon all of the ways they helped you blossom and flourish.
+You may have even stepped into a greater armor of confidence as a result of the support and appreciation they showed you.
 Think of the relationship with your body in a similar way.

 You know how delicate and vigilant a mother is with her newborn baby?
-She is in awe of this perfect little life she created in her womb, and is as careful as possible with everything the baby consumes and is exposed to.
-What we often forget is that each of us deserves that same level of care, attentiveness and adoration.
+She is in awe of this perfect little life she created in her womb, and is as cautious as possible with everything the baby is exposed to.
+What we often forget is that each of us deserves that same level of attentiveness and tenderness.
 You were a miracle the day you were born, and you continue to be a miracle every second you have breath.

 Being in awe of your body has nothing to do with narcissism or feelings of superiority.
-It has nothing to do with competition, comparison, nor does it mean becoming self-obsessed.
-Being in awe of your body is simply acknowledging the miracle that you are and, thus, being inspired to take care of it.
+It has nothing to do with competition, comparison or self-obsession.
+Being in awe of your body is simply acknowledging the miracle that you are and, in turn, being inspired to treat it like the royal palace it is.

-Life is a gift, and your body is a fascinating creation.
-I’ve created the following list to hopefully assist you in shifting your mindset from a place of focusing on your perceived flaws to being in a state of celebration for how hard your body is working for you every second of every day.
+I’ve created the following list to assist you in shifting your mindset from a place of focusing on your perceived flaws to being in a state of celebration for how hard your heart is pumping blood, how brilliantly your brain is processing ideas, thoughts and memories, and how beautifully your liver is filtering toxics and hormones.
+That heavenly body of yours is working in your favor every second of every day.